Smith donates $500K, funding textbook program for SIU students

 “It was where you could get the most bang for your buck,” he said.
 “SIU was so good to me and changed my life and made it better than it would have been.”

-Since graduating in 1964 with a degree in marketing and a master’s in business administration in 1966, Smith has stayed engaged with his alma mater, including donating close to $170,000 over the last 20 years.
-Now, he’s taken his support a step further, making a gift of stock worth $500,000 to endow the Ronald L. Smith Endowed Chair in Marketing at the College of Business and Analytics.
+Since graduating in 1964 with a degree in marketing and a master’s in business administration in 1966, Smith has stayed engaged with his alma mater, including donating more than $250,000 over the last 20 years.
+Now, he’s taken his support a step further, making a leadership gift of $500,000 to establish a fund that will help students cover the cost of textbooks.

 Endowed chairs help attract and retain high-level faculty members by making the position more attractive and keeping salaries competitive with other institutions.